-- Nature of Award.
-A "Performance Share Unit" corresponds to one Share and is subject to vesting on the basis of the achievement of specified Performance Targets or a combination of continued service and performance vesting a. criteria - 82 United Technologies Corporation Proxy Statement and Notice of 2014 Annual Meeting of Shareowners h
+- a.
+Nature of Award.
+A "Performance Share Unit" corresponds to one Share and is subject to vesting on the basis of the achievement of specified Performance Targets or a combination of continued service and performance vesting criteria. - 82 United Technologies Corporation Proxy Statement and Notice of 2014 Annual Meeting of Shareowners